 b.
 Sent for a Service: Describe what you would like to get done.

 c.
-Returned instrument from trial: Describe your opinion about each instrument, what you liked or disliked and what you still need to make a decision.
+Returned instrument from a trial: Describe your opinion about each instrument, what you liked or disliked, and what you still need to make a decision.